streetwriters/notesnook/docs/help/contents/web-clipper/clipping-your-first-web-page-with-web-clipper.md

 ### Screenshot

-> info Pro users only
+> info Uses attachment storage
 >
-> `Screenshot` mode is only available to Pro users
+> The `Screenshot` mode will use some of your monthly attachment storage for each page clipped.

 `Screenshot` mode includes all the styles + images but the final result is saved as an image i.e. it is non-interactive.

 ### Complete with styles

-> info Pro users only
+> info Uses attachment storage
 >
-> `Complete with styles` mode is only available to Pro users
+> The `Complete with styles` mode will use some of your monthly attachment storage for each page clipped.

 `Complete with styles` mode saves all images, styles & everything on the page to retain the maximum amount of information.
-The final result appears as an embed in the Notesnook editor which is full interactive.
+The final result appears as an embed in the Notesnook editor which is fully interactive.

 ![](/static/web-clipper/web-clip-embed.gif)

 ## Organizing your web clip

-Notesnook Web Clipper offers 3 easy ways to organize your web clips (all of which are completely optional):
+The Notesnook Web Clipper offers 3 easy ways to organize your web clips (all of which are completely optional):

 ![](/static/web-clipper/organize-web-clip.png)